fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 # P3 - DATA WRANGLING PROJECT
 ## OPEN STREETMAP (OSM): SINGAPORE

-## 0. AN OVERVIEW OF SINGAPORE
+## 1. AN OVERVIEW OF SINGAPORE

 Singapore is a multi-racial and multi-cultural nation with a population of around 5.6 million, located in Southeast Asia.
 It is an island city-state,   occupying merely 278 square miles of land area, which makes it one of the most densely-populated nation in the world.

 I chose Singapore for this project because I grew up there.
 With my familiarity with this area, I thought the exploration using MongoDB will be very interesting and exciting.
 I downloaded the OSM file by sending the following web query:
 `http://overpass-api.de/api/map?bbox=103.6691,1.2000,104.0817,1.4253`

-## <a name="street-name-format"></a>1.
-STREET NAME FORMAT
+## 2. PROBELMS ENCOUNTERED

 I noticed several problems with the data regarding street names as I began with  sampling the OSM file of Singapore.
-Before I go on to describe the problems I have encountered, I think it would be appropriate to briefly mention the typical format of a street name in Singapore:
+Before I go on to describe the problems I have encountered, I think it would be appropriate to briefly mention the typical format of a street name in Singapore first.

+### <a name="street-name-format"></a>STREET NAME FORMAT

 * _Proper Name_, followed by the _**Street Type**_ (e.g. _MacKenzie **Road**_)
 * _**Street Type**_, followed by the _Proper Name_ (e.g. _**Lorong** Ah Soo_)